Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 ("I want to **escape** this interaction").

-As someone who seeks out the vim keybindings for pretty much every editor or IDE they use, pressing `<esc>` seems the more natural.
-That said, I've already admitted I'm biased and not an "ordinary" user, so it's always good to get another person's opinion.
+As someone who seeks out the vim keybindings for pretty much every editor or IDE they use, pressing `<esc>` seems the more natural of the two.
+That said, I just admitted I'm biased plus I'm not your "ordinary" user, so it's always good to get another person's opinion.

 The state machine diagram for this is almost trivial.